wp-plugins/game-schedules/readme.txt

 == Changelog ==

 = 3.0.1 =
-* Added MSTW icons to admin menu and screens
+* Re-organized admin menus and added MSTW icons to admin menus and screens
+* Changed most data fields to be at least 64 characters to support eventual re-purposing and re-labeling of fields.
+* Removed the Edit option from the Bulk Edit actions.
+Bulk delete remains available.

 = 3.0 =
 A MAJOR upgrade adding significant functionality requested by users: